JakePember/cymetrics/README.md

 REQUIREMENTS
 ------------
-Cy-Metrics requires [Mochawesome](https://www.npmjs.com/package/mochawesome) reporting as input to produce the final metrics.
+cymetrics requires [Mochawesome](https://www.npmjs.com/package/mochawesome) reporting as input to produce the final metrics.

+In order to use mochawesome correctly, we will add [async](https://www.npmjs.com/package/async) and [child_process](https://www.npmjs.com/package/child_process) to the `/plugins/index.js` file.
+These are optional and feel free to stray from these packages.

 INSTALLATION
 ------------
 The following installations assumes you have met the requirements within the [requirements section](#requirements).

+### Async
+* `npm install async --save-dev`

 ### Mochawesome
 * `npm install mocha --save-dev`